PPIB Approves Execution Of IA With Thar Coal Power Generation Project - UrduPoint

 Tariff of Rs 8.0924 has already been given by the National Electric Power Regulatory Authority (NEPRA).
 The project will be connected with Matiri-Lahore Transmission Line which is currently under construction and scheduled to be operational by March 2021.

 The tariff of these projects has been fixed by NEPRA as Rs 8.1811 and Rs.
 8.0868 respectively.
-He also remarked that 700 MW Azad Pattan Hydropower Project has recently been included in the CPEC which will expedite the development of project for its completion by June 2026.
+He also remarked that 700 MW Azad Pattan Hydropower Project had recently been included in the CPEC which would expedite the development of project for its completion by June 2026.
 NEPRA has already determined tariff of Rs 7.4064 for the project.

-The Board was apprised that PPIB was already processing Pakistan's first private sector Matiari-Lahore Transmission Line Project and will be able to facilitate future Transmission Line projects in the private sector under the Transmission Line Policy 2015, as and when required by the system.
+The board was apprised that PPIB was already processing Pakistan's first private sector Matiari-Lahore Transmission Line Project and would be able to facilitate future Transmission Line projects in the private sector under the Transmission Line Policy 2015, as and when required by the system.